-Why Younger Bones Depend On Liver Health
+Reasons Why Your Bones Depend On The Health Of Your Liver

 You may wonder why I am discussing the liver with regards to osteoporosis.
-The reason is because your liver is your primary detoxification organ, and if it’s compromised, toxins build up, your body becomes acidic, and therefore, your bones lose density.
+The reason is that your liver is your primary detoxification organ, and if it’s compromised, toxins build up, your body becomes acidic, and therefore, your bones lose density.
 In addition, poisons like drugs, alcohol, and pesticides will ravage your bones if they are not properly filtered out by the liver.

 No less important is that your liver produces bile, which you need to absorb fat-soluble vitamins like Vitamin D and Vitamin K. As I mentioned above, artichokes promote bile production.

 Now Let’s Look At How To Enjoy This Amazing Vegetable

 The following recipe contains not only artichokes, but many powerful, liver-cleansing foods, all of which are described in the Osteoporosis Fresh Start Cleanse.

 Detox Bone-Builder Salad